Ceramic Dictionary

 Pinching a bowl that has been started with coils.

-1) With continues coils build up the shape of bowl upside down.
+1) With continuous coils build up the shape of the bowl upside down.

-2) Turn the right way up, flatten and thin the wall by pinching,
+2) Turn the right way up, flatten and thin the walls by pinching,

 ca: GUIX